 Samuel Xun (b.
-1994) is a multidisciplinary artist based in Singapore.
-His practice explores emblems of culture & identity, often centred around themes of emotion and cognition, aestheticism, and queerness.
-His work includes soft-sculpture installation, textile compositions, and graphic art informed by film, culture, and personal narratives.
+1994 Singapore) is a multidisciplinary artist based in Singapore, graduating from LASALLE College of the Arts.
+His practice explores emblems of culture and identity, often centred around themes of emotion, cognition, and aestheticism.
+His work includes sculpture installation, textile compositions, and graphic art informed by film, culture, and personal narratives.

-Governed by a process of making that is contemplative and ritualistic, his oeuvre cross-references the hegemonic framework of Singaporean queer culture with Euro-American lineages of camp and queer aesthetics.
-Frequently imbued with social commentary on issues of queer identity within the national rhetoric, he is interested in how art can facilitate empathy, preserve culture, and foster better social interaction.
+Governed by a process of object-making that seeks catharsis through contemplation and ritual, his oeuvre cross-references the hegemonic framework of Singaporean queer culture with Euro-American lineages of camp and queer aestheticsm, and is frequently imbued with social commentary on issues of queer identity within the national rhetoric.
+Samuel is interested in how art can facilitate empathy, preserve culture, and foster better social interaction in a digital age.

 His recent exhibitions include a solo, I’m Exhausted, Where is He?, Art Agenda, Singapore (2022), and group exhibitions, Veneer & Visage, Supper House, Singapore (2022), It’s My Party & I’ll Cry if I Want to, The Projector, Singapore (2022), Dress/Address, Grey Projects, Singapore (2021), and Only Losers Left Alive, Yeo Workshop, Singapore (2021).
 Xun and his work have also been published in VOGUE, The Straits Times, ELLE, Female, L’OFFICIEL, MU/SE, MEGA, Nüyou (女友), Mensfolio, and elsewhere.